aditimahabole/food_order_app/README.md

 <li>config</li>
 </ul>
 <hr>
-<p> We created two routes AdminRoute and VandorRoute in routes Folder </p>
+<h4> We created two routes AdminRoute and VandorRoute in routes Folder </h4>
 <p> Then we moved to contollers Folder to control AdminRoute and inside AdminControll.ts we created three functions that are
   <br>
   <strong>